btcpayserver/btcpayserver-doc/ReverseSSHtunnel.md

 ## Requirements:
 * a Virtual Private Server (VPS) - eg. a minimal package on Lunanode for ~3.5$/month
 * root access on the VPS - only root can forward ports under no. 1000
-* ssh access to the host computer (from where the ports will be forwarded from)
+* ssh access to the host computer (where the ports will be forwarded from)

 ## On the host computer